Corticosteroid: Medical uses

-A variety of steroid medications, from anti-allergy nasal sprays (Nasonex, Flonase) to topical skin creams, to eye drops (Tobradex), to prednisone have been implicated in the development of CSR.
+A variety of steroid medications, from anti-allergy nasal sprays (Nasonex, Flonase) to topical skin creams, to eye drops (Tobradex), to prednisone have been implicated in the development of central serous retinopathy (CSR).

 Corticosteroids have been widely used in treating people with traumatic brain injury.
 A systematic review identified 20 randomised controlled trials and included 12,303 participants, then compared patients who received corticosteroids with patients who received no treatment.
 The authors recommended people with traumatic head injury should not be routinely treated with corticosteroids.

 Pharmacology

 Corticosteroids act as agonists of the glucocorticoid receptor and/or the mineralocorticoid receptor.

 In addition to their corticosteroid activity, some corticosteroids may have some progestogenic activity and may produce sex-related side effects.

 Pharmacogenetics

 Asthma

 Patients' response to inhaled corticosteroids has some basis in genetic variations.
 Two genes of interest are CHRH1 (corticotropin-releasing hormone receptor 1) and TBX21 (transcription factor T-bet).
 Both genes display some degree of polymorphic variation in humans, which may explain how some patients respond better to inhaled corticosteroid therapy than others.
 However, not all asthma patients respond to corticosteroids and large sub groups of asthma patients are corticosteroid resistant.

 A study funded by the Patient-Centered Outcomes Research Institute of children and teens with mild persistent asthma found that using the control inhaler as needed worked the same as daily use in improving asthma control, number of asthma flares, how well the lungs work, and quality of life.
 Children and teens using the inhaler as needed used about one-fourth the amount of corticosteroid medicine as children and teens using it daily.